Evening Primrose Oil for Pregnancy: Health Benefits & Side Effects

 What Are the Side Effects of Using Evening Primrose Oil in Pregnancy?

 - Although this oil is known to induce labour, if taken in the last week of pregnancy in high doses, it can cause a condition called “arrest of decent”.
-This means the baby stops descending to the vagina and this in-turn needs a procedure that requires your baby to be pulled out through a tool called the vacuum extractor.
+This means the baby stops descending to the vagina, and this, in turn needs a procedure that requires your baby to be pulled out through a tool called the vacuum extractor.

 - As evening primrose oil is a blood thinner, it can lead to complications during labour and delivery.
 Hence, it should be avoided if a woman has had or is going for a C-Section.